 Enquiries: Phone: Observatory Hill EEC on 9247 7321

-- You will need to plan your travel from school, using public transport, to arrive at Wynyard Station by 9.45am.
+- You will need to plan your travel from school, using public transport, to arrive at Barangaroo Wharf 2 by 9.45am.
 Work out the route you will need to take using the public transport timetable planner at: www.131500

-- Sustainable Transport Presentation – Students will learn about sustainable transport modes and the environmental impacts of various types of transport.
+- View the Sustainable Transport Presentation to observe sustainable transport modes and some environmental impacts of various types of transport.

-- Watch the filmclip Ticket to Sydney which shows public transport in 1970, and discuss how transport has changed over time.
+- Watch the film clips A 1906 birds eye view of George St Sydney and Ticket to Sydney that show transport systems in 1906 and 1970.
+Discuss how transport has changed over time.

 - Watch the film clip about The White Bay Power Station to find out how The Bays Precinct will be changing.